 When off/past of the runway, contact FSS and advise that you have vacated the runway and are now 'holding short of' the specified runway and your location.
+Do NOT report "off" unless you are actually off ALL maneuvering areas.

-Staff four-zero, advise holding short of Runway 08-26 on Runway 18.
+Staff Four-Zero, advise holding short of Runway 08-26 on Runway 18.